EthanJWright/foundryvtt-importer/README.md

 - CSV
 - JSON

+---

+**NOTE**

+Importing Reddit table collections is great when paired with the [Table Ninja](https://github.com/Adriannom/fvtt-module-table-ninja) module.

+---

 ### Journals

 Import journals from a structured JSON created by some other tool, such as my [PDF Parse](https://github.com/EthanJWright/pdfparse)